 Several projects come to my mind but I'm most proud of the results I achieved for an Austrian brand for baby slings.
 We found a way to combine the online and offline world.
 We didn’t only promote it via the usual online channels but we also used offline training and mommy get-togethers to create trust and build a community.
 This tactic worked out excellent as we were able to accelerate our online sales.
 I think to grow it's important to be creative, to try out new ways and techniques, and invest in long-term strategic steps.

 Mr. Volkin is a serial entrepreneur, public speaker, Army veteran, and author of 5 books (one bestseller).
 He has built and sold 4 companies.
 As a marketing leader, he helps entrepreneurs launch and scale businesses that maximize freedom with time-leveraged business models and no revenue ceiling.
-Mr. Volkin has a tremendous track record of driving company growth and brand awareness through the development and implementation of strategic, cross-channel digital marketing programs.
+Mr. Volkin has a tremendous track record of driving company growth and brand awareness through the implementation of strategic, cross-channel eCommerce marketing campaigns.

 My not so obvious technique is running a contest on paid media, grab their email address through that contest then take them through your sales cycle through your email.
 It’s an extremely effective (and cheap) way to build your email list.
 I have had clients that have spent as little as $3,000 on paid ads and got over 10,000 new email subscribers to their list.
 The key though is not to give away your product, remember, that people don’t know your company or your product yet.
 The giveaway in the contest has to be a product they can immediately identify with like an Apple Watch or Macbook.